thingsinjars/sponsored-event/README.md

 If **The Participant** withdraws, all money pledged to them is automatically available for **The Sponsor** to reclaim.
 The participant's sign-up fee is not returned.

-Ending
+Ending an event
 ---

 **The Organiser** can mark an event as Ended.
 This will transfer completed pledges and sign-up fees to **The Recipient**.

-Retrieval
+Retrieval period
 ---

 Once the event has ended, **The Sponsor** is able to reclaim any funds donated to **Participants** who did not complete the event.
-The funds are not automatically returned as **The Event** may not have enough to cover the transaction fees.
+It is possible to implement push here so that funds are automatically returned but this carries risks as **The Event** may not have enough to cover the transaction fees.
+It's safer to implement a pull model here so that any fees are guaranteed to be covered.

-Closing
+Closing the contract
 ---

 After a period of time following the end of an event, **The Organiser** will close the event.
 This will transfer any remaining balance to **The Recipient**.